 - Make accommodations to move equipment from the school to home as needed for home-based instruction or services.

 - Give allowances for extra supplies.

-- Prioritize and advocate for single patient/family transportation options such as vans for education needs and accessible taxis or ambulances for medical encounters.
+- Prioritize and advocate for single-patient/family transportation options such as vans for education needs and accessible taxis or ambulances for medical encounters.
 Private transport is especially important for children in areas with high community levels of COVID-19 who have challenges using face masks or in settings where other people will not be physically distanced or use face masks.

 - Encourage the use of a child’s own car seat or assigned seat with distancing.

 - Promote opening windows when possible.
 If using transportation with multiple individuals in an enclosed space (ie, buses to support education, medical or community life), use strict capacity limits and universal use of face masks if in an area with high community level of COVID-19.